If you are playing gigs on saxophone, then chances are you would like to free yourself from the microphone stand.

 After all, when you’re steaming away on your solo, you don’t always want to stand still.

+If you’re a saxophonist looking for a wireless microphone system, the process of choosing can be overwhelming.
 These days there are a bunch of good and great wireless saxophone microphone systems on the market for sax players.
 Although they vary in quality and durability, all will make your live playing much more comfortable and give you that “sax god” feeling.

 All wireless setups for sax players essentially consist of two elements: a clip-on microphone and a radio transmitter and receiver setup.
-Some manufacturers bundle these two elements into the one package, while with others, you can purchase the two elements separately giving you more options for each.
+Some manufacturers bundle these two elements into one package, while with others, you can purchase the two elements separately giving you more options for each.

 A clip-on wireless saxophone microphone attaches to your saxophone bell and generally has a flexible arm that positions the microphone over the bell, while absorbing vibrations from your keys.